LingZ1993/Amazon_Vine_Analysis/README.md

 - How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?
 - What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?

+1. How many Vine reviews and non-Vine reviews were there?